 This is an overdrive pedal, not a heavy distortion pedal.
-The sound is crunchy, warm, midrangy and smooth.
+The sound is crunchy, warm, midrange and smooth.
 This is that sweet overdrive sound you get when you push a tube amp just past the breaking point.
-It I were a blues, lighter rock or country guitar player, this is what I’d be looking for.
+If I were a blues, lighter rock or country guitar player, this is what I’d be looking for.

 In fact, it was the sound a looked for when I was in a band like that.
 I put my Tube Screamer in front of a Traynor tube combo amp for a little extra oomph.
 It worked great.
 While I wasn’t looking for heavy distortion it gave me the crunch I needed, and it tightened up my tone a bit.

 The Tube Screamer sounds just fine with a solid-state amp, but it really makes a tube amp light up.
 Any distortion pedal will help push a tube amp harder into overdrive.
-Of course sound matters a whole lot, and there a few good options out there for this purpose.
-The TS9 is a the top of any list here, and for me it has worked very well for everything from blues to extreme metal.
+Of course sound matters a whole lot, and there are a few good options out there for this purpose.
+The TS9 is a the top of any list, and for me, it has worked very well for everything from blues to extreme metal.